kmorrell27/UpperCrustCatering/_menus/themed-menus.md

 Dreaming of the ideal get-a-way or remembering that perfect vacation?
 Just close your eyes, feel the breeze in your hair and the sun on your face …

-Our taste of The Islands will bring you there.
+Price is based on number of guests and menu selections.
+Please call for pricing.
 Minimums may apply.
+Plates, napkins, silverware, & serving tongs and spoons available.

 ### Entrees

-**Select 2 or 3**
+**Select 2**

 - Pineapple Glazed Ham
 - Polynesian Grilled Mahi Mahi